tfeb/tfeb-lisp-tools/README.md

 - its first argument and `nil` if the module was already loaded (no search is done in this case);
 - `nil` and `nil` if `error` is `nil` and the module was not found.

 `require-module` relies on `require` to do the actual work of loading the file and maintaining `*modules*`.
+It will only search (and thus only call `require` on the results of the search) if the module is not already present on `*modules*`.

-`locate-module` locates a module: it's what `require-module` uses.
+**`locate-module`** locates a module: it's what `require-module` uses.
 It has one mandatory argument which is the module name, and two keyword arguments:

 - `verbose` makes it say what it's doing, default `nil`;
 - `module-path-descriptions`is the list of module path-descriptions, default `*module-path-descriptions*`.

 It returns the file it found, or `nil` if it didn't find anything.

-`require-modules` is a shim around `require-module` which expects a list of module names instead of one.
+**`require-modules`** is a tiny shim around `require-module` which expects a list of module names instead of one.
 All the other arguments are the same.
 It returns a list of lists of the two values returned by each `require-module` it calls.

 ### The search list
-The list of path descriptions is `*module-path-descriptions*`.
-Each entry in this list is one of:
+The list of path descriptions is **`*module-path-descriptions*`**.
+Each entry in this list isa *path description*, which is one of:

-- a list, which is the arglist of `make-pathname`;
+- a list, which should consist of suitable arguments to `make-pathname`;
-- a function of no arguments -- the function is called and it should return something suitable to be an element of the searchlist (this can be another function!);
+- a function of no arguments – the function is called and it should return something suitable to be an element of the searchlist (this process is iterated: if the function returns a function then that will be called in turn);
 - something else, which should be a pathname designator (probably either a list of a string) which is handed to `pathname` to turn into a pathname.

 The initial value of `*module-path-descriptions*` is `()`.

 It is perfectly possible to maintain `*module-path-descriptions*` manually, and that's how it worked for a long time.
 There is now a macro which makes this a little easier, perhaps.

-`define-module-path-descriptions` defines module path descriptions.
+**`define-module-path-descriptions`** defines module path descriptions.
 It does this for a particular host (this is one of the reasons logical pathnames are useful), and there are a bunch of options: the most simple ones control whether to add the descriptions before or after the existing ones, and whether to replace existing descriptions for the same host.
 Rather than describe it in detail here are a couple of examples (yes, this is copping out);

 ```lisp
 (define-module-path-descriptions ("QL" :after t)